GummyDonut/3d-origami-diagram-tool/README.md

 * ~~Bug with bounds of stroke on diagonal lines with widths greater than 4~~
 * Small bug large tool size eraser can't erase edge
 * Small bug Move layer up to utmost top try to move up again, selection disappears
+* Small bug magnify options not saving on switch

 ### Maybe read into for later